Bolivia: Cultural Landscape

 South-Central

-• Chapare: The Chapare region is a lush tropical area known for its coffee plantations and coca fields.
-It offers opportunities for eco-tourism, including hiking, birdwatching, and visits to traditional indigenous communities.
+Chapare: The Chapare region is a lush tropical area known for its coffee plantations and coca fields.
+It offers eco-tourism opportunities, including hiking, birdwatching, and visits to traditional indigenous communities.

 East